-- All general education courses with an asterisk and all core, major and elective courses must be passed with at least a "C" grade. - Program offered only online. - Course weeks may vary depending on the program offering, which has a total length of approximately 144 weeks.
+- All general education courses with an asterisk and all major courses must be passed with at least a "C" grade. - Course weeks may vary depending on the program offering, which has a total length of approximately 144 weeks.

 Bachelor's Degree in Network Technology and Applications Development